david-a-wheeler/spdx-tutorial/README.md

 ## License recommendations

-If you're developing software or other copyrightable content, you need to select a license and express it in a way others can know.
-For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) to provide human-readable text of the license.
-Also create a SPDX file described above, so programs can automatically process exactly what the license is.

 I (David A. Wheeler) recommend that you primarily pick from one of the following SPDX license expressions, since they are all very common and can be combined into larger works:

-* MIT (simple permissive license)
+* MIT.
+This is a simple permissive license, useful if you want people to do whatever they want with the software;
+  it provides some simple legal protections for developers.
-* Apache-2.0 (permissive license with some patent protections)
+* Apache-2.0.
+This is a permissive license with some patent protections, useful if you have concerns about patents.
-* LGPL-2.0+ (weakly protective license)
-* GPL-2.0+ (strongly protective license)
+* LGPL-2.0+.
+This is a common weakly protective license, which ensures that those who get the executable of the software can also get the source code, but allows the software to be used in larger proprietary works.
+* GPL-2.0+.
+This is a common strongly protective license, which ensures that those who get the executable of the software can also get the source code.
+Selecting "GPL-3.0+" is also a reasonable choice, but is incompatible with programs that are GPL-2.0 only.

 The list above is extremely similar to the recommendations in GitHub's [ChooseALicense.com](http://choosealicense.com/).

 Most of the BSD licenses are perfectly reasonable as permissive licenses.
-A historical problem with them is that there are many different licenses all called the "BSD license", and one of them (which has the SPDX identifier "BSD-4-Clause") is obsolete, incompatible with many other licenses, and in my opinion often impractical to use at today's Internet scale due to its "obnoxious advertizing clause".
+A historical problem with them is that there are many different licenses all called the "BSD license", and at least one of them (with SPDX license identifier "BSD-4-Clause") is obsolete, incompatible with many other licenses, and in my opinion often impractical to use at today's Internet scale due to its "obnoxious advertizing clause".
-SPDX solves this problem; instead of saying "BSD license" (which is dangerously vague), you can use precise SPDX license expressions.
+SPDX solves this problem of ambiguity; instead of saying "BSD license" (which is dangerously vague), you can use precise SPDX license expressions.
 For example, perfectly good BSD-style licenses include the "BSD-3-Clause" and "BSD-2-Clause".
-SPDX can make BSD-style licenses much easier for everyone to use.
+SPDX can make BSD-style licenses much easier for everyone to use and understand.

-Of course, different people have different opinions about what license to use.
+Of course, different people have different opinions about what license to use, and are difficult to change later.
 Picking a license depends on your beliefs and goals for a particular project; the same person is likely to chose different licenses for different projects, depending on the goals of the project.
 SPDX makes it possible to capture this licensing information in a precise and automated way.